2011 El Reno–Piedmont tornado: Damage

 The Devon Energy natural gas plant near El Reno was forced offline for several weeks as the company assessed and repaired the $140 million facility.

 Though the amount of $14 million was given as the cost of damage to the Cactus 117 drilling rig site in news reports, a detailed monetary damage estimate by NWS/NOAA for the El Reno–Piedmont tornado was not made available.
 The only government assessment of damages appears in the tornado's entry in NOAA's NCEI Storm Events Database, which predicted that the total was "probably going to be well in the tens of millions."
-Meanwhile, insurance officials reported an estimated $200-300 million in total private property insured losses from the Oklahoma portion of the tornado outbreak.
+Meanwhile, insurance officials reported an estimated $200–300 million in total private property insured losses from the Oklahoma portion of the tornado outbreak.

 The city of Piedmont paid $230,380 for debris removal, 75% of which was reimbursed by FEMA.

 Political response

-Governor of Oklahoma Mary Fallin declared a state of emergency in 68 counties on May 24, including Canadian, Kingfisher, and Logan counties, before taking to the air to survey damage in a number of areas, which included Piedmont and Guthrie.
+Governor of Oklahoma Mary Fallin declared a state of emergency in 68 counties on May 24, including Canadian, Kingfisher, and Logan counties, before taking to the air to survey damage in several areas, which included Piedmont and Guthrie.
 On May 29, Governor Fallin requested that the White House issue a federal major disaster declaration for seven Oklahoma counties, again including Canadian, Kingfisher, and Logan counties.
-On June 6, President Obama approved Governor Fallin’s request for federal disaster relief.
+On June 6, President Obama approved Governor Fallin's request for federal disaster relief.

 In September 2011, Governor Fallin and state emergency management officials announced the SoonerSafe-Safe Room Rebate Program, using $1 million in FEMA funds, which distributed cash rebates via a statewide drawing to reimburse up to 500 Oklahomans seeking to build storm shelters.
 Victims of the May 24 tornado outbreak were among those who received priority selection for the rebates.